How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

-As stated earlier, the plugin integrates with various WP-compatible e-commerce plugins like WooCommerce, WP-eCommerce and Shopp …
+As stated earlier, the Currencyr plugin can be integrated with a number of WP-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Easy Digital Downloads …

 Congratulations!
-Now you can go and easily add a currency converter to your e-commerce web site.
+Now you know how to easily add currency conversion to your e-commerce site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: